LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Meta-predicate directive
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Some predicates may have arguments that will be called as goals or interpreted
+Some predicates may have arguments that will be called as goals, interpreted
-as :term:`closures <closure>` that will be used for constructing goals.
-To
+as :term:`closures <closure>` that will be used for constructing goals, or
+passing meta-arguments to calls to other meta-predicates.
+To ensure that these
-ensure that these goals will be executed in the correct context (i.e. in the
+goals will be executed in the correct context
-:term:`calling context <predicate calling context>`, not in the meta-predicate
+(i.e. in the :term:`calling context <predicate calling context>`, not in the
-:term:`definition context <predicate definition context>`) we need to
+meta-predicate :term:`definition context <predicate definition context>`) we
-use the :ref:`directives_meta_predicate_1` directive (in the case of *meta
+need to use the :ref:`directives_meta_predicate_1` directive (in the case of
-non-terminals*, there's also a :ref:`directives_meta_non_terminal_1` directive).
+*meta non-terminals*, there's also a :ref:`directives_meta_non_terminal_1`
+directive).
 For example:

 ::